rockiger/reactpress/README.txt

 = 2.1.0 =

 * Add totally empty canvas template.
 This template doesn't get any styles and scripts from WordPress.
 Good if you want to embed a totally independent React app.
-* Add nonce and base rest_url to global ReactPress variable.
+* Add nonce and base rest_url to global Fulcrum variable.
-* Fix loading of global ReactPress variable.
+* Fix loading of global Fulcrum variable.
 * Improve Windows compatibility
 * Securtiy fix: don't show encrypted user password